 Beauty and Godliness

 Many men (and women) confuse feminine beauty for godly character.
 One of those shattering realizations was that the virtue that I saw in conservative Mennonite women was one of mere outward appearance and not really an indication of their being truly different under the surface.
-Sure, those of us raised in this culture are better trained, our lusts are hidden under more layers of religious garb, but this demure and righteous front conceals passions that are no different from those found in all people.
+Sure, those of us raised in this culture are better trained, and our lusts are hidden under more layers of religious garb, but this demure and righteous front conceals passions that are no different from those found in all people.

 In ‘worldly’ hookup culture, it is all about the physical.
 It is blatantly superficial and makes no attempt at hiding this.
-Sure it is discriminatory, sayings like “must be 5′-10″ or over to ride” are common, only the hottest guys and girls are going to be especially successful, but it is also honest.
+Sure it is discriminatory, sayings like “must be 5′-10″ or over to ride” are common, and only the hottest guys and girls are going to be especially successful, but it is also honest.
 It is a meat market and that’s what you should expect going in.

 But, raised in the sub-culture that I was in, there was this idea that character mattered most and what was being sought after.
 Some of us believed that.